LaureBrosseau/laurebrosseau/README.md

 🚀 Open to Senior Product Marketing, Strategic Programs and Chief of Staff opportunities

-📍 Based in Anglet, France • Remote • Regular travel across Europe
+📍 Based in Bayonne, France • Remote • Regular travel across Europe

 Interested in my work?
 Let's connect on [LinkedIn.](https://www.linkedin.com/in/laurebrosseau/)